coqui-ai/TTS/README.md

 <br/>

-Mozilla TTS is a deep learning based Text2Speech project, low in cost and high in quality.
+TTS is a deep learning based Text2Speech project, low in cost and high in quality.

-This project is a part of [Mozilla Common Voice](https://voice.mozilla.org/en).

 English Voice Samples: https://erogol.github.io/ddc-samples/